-- ACT Assessment Extended-Time National Testing for students who normally use up to 50 percent additional time and regular-type or large-type test booklets: or - ACT Assessment Special Testing for students who normally use more than 50 percent additional time, test over multiple days, or need alternate test formats (e.g., braille, audio cassette, or a reader).
+- ACT Extended Time National Testing for students who normally use up to 50 percent additional time and regular type or large type test booklets; or - ACT Special Testing for students who normally use more than 50 percent additional time, test over multiple days, or need alternate test formats (e.g., Braille, audiocassette or audio DVD, or a reader).

-These students will need to submit the appropriate 2001-2002 ACT Assessment request form with only Side 1 completed, along with a copy of their authorized accommodations letter from the PSAE administration of the ACT Assessment.
+These students will need to submit the appropriate 2009-2010 ACT request form with only Side 1 completed, along with a copy of their authorized accommodations letter from the PSAE administration of the ACT.
 This process will eliminate the need for completing Side 2 of the form and will streamline review of the request in light of prior approval.
+Requests for additional or different accommodations require a new request form completed in full with documentation to support the new accommodations.